benjithorpe/csslite/README.md

 #### Installing

-- Extract files from the ZIP file.
+- Click the download link.
 - Copy the `csslite.css` to your project folder.
 - Link to `csslite.css` from your HTML file.
 - __voilà! you are done._